 The sound of proteins - in collaboration with Dr. Huseyin Secker and Charalambos Chrysostomou (CCI - De Montfort University)

-CV AND COMPLETE PUBLICATIONS LIST
+COMPLETE PUBLICATIONS LIST